 There’s nothing more annoying than trying to stuff something in a bag that won’t stay open, but you can solve that problem with a set of reusable bags constructed with a wide, flat bottom.
 The Creative Green Life Store Reusable Grocery Shopping Box Bags make shopping more manageable because they have a rigid box structure that won’t collapse in on you as you pack.
 They won’t tip over in the trunk, either, so unpacking is just as easy as packing.

 What’s more, they are extra roomy.
 A three-pack holds the same amount of items as 10 single-use grocery bags.

-Our best overall pick are the BagPodz Reusable Shopping Bags, because they’re sleek but roomy enough to fit up to 50 pounds worth of purchases.
-They also come with an extremely handy carrying case that stashes nicely in your purse or glove compartment.
+Our best overall pick is the BagPodz Reusable Shopping Bags because they're sleek but roomy enough to fit up to 50 pounds worth of purchases.
+They also come with a convenient carrying case that stashes nicely in your purse or glove compartment.
 If you're on a budget, we recommend the Gogooda Reusable Grocery Bags (view at Amazon).
-For less than $15, you'll get six brightly colored bags that are fairly durable and can be machine washed.
+For less than $15, you'll get six brightly colored bags that are reasonably durable and can be machine washed.

 What to Look for in a Reusable Grocery Bag